Tackling Size Generalization of Graph Neural Networks on Biological Data from a Spectral Perspective: Acknowledgements

-{In this section, we first show that the independence of the eigenvalue distribution of the propagation matrix $\rmT$ from the graph size is the key to achieving size generalizability of GNNs (\S~\ref{subsec: GNN_spec_gen}).
-Next, focusing on biologically data, we empirically verify that the eigenvalue distribution of the propagation matrix depends on the graph size (\S~\ref{subsec: eigen_bio}).
-Finally, we explore the subgraph patterns responsible for the spectral disparities between small and large graphs, unveiling two key findings in \S~\ref{sec:findings}: \begin{itemize}[noitemsep,nolistsep,topsep=0pt] \item Breaking cycles in graphs amplifies the spectrum difference between smaller and larger graphs. \item Extending cycle lengths in smaller graphs to match larger ones reduces the spectrum difference. \end{itemize} }
+{In this section, we present our data-driven spectral analysis and findings on subgraph patterns that explain distribution shifts between small and large graphs.
+Specifically, we examine the differences in eigenvalue distributions of the normalized adjacency matrices $\rmT$, which are typically used as the propagation matrices in spectral GNNs (\S~\ref{subsec:gnns}).
+First, in \S~\ref{subsec: eigen_bio}, we empirically discover that the eigenvalue distribution of the normalized adjacency matrix depends on the graph size.
+Then, in \S~\ref{sec:findings}, we further explore the subgraph patterns responsible for the spectral discrepancies between small and large graphs, revealing two key findings:}